All Episodes

 If they're not being made under Medicare and Medicaid, they're being made by private insurers.

-At least we can let doctors know, and your mom know that you know what?
+At least we can let doctors know and your mom know that, you know what, maybe this isn't going to help.

-Maybe you're better off uh not having the surgery, but taking uh the painkiller.
+Maybe you're better off not having the surgery, but taking the painkiller.

-So on national TV, the president of the United States told this woman essentially no, your mother's will to live.
+So on national TV, the President of the United States told this woman, essentially, no, your mother's will to live.

-We're not gonna factor that in.
+We're not going to factor that in.

 We can't make judgments based on that.